Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the Amazon Simple Notification Service (Amazon SNS) fanout feature with Amazon SQS to send the notifications in parallel to all the C2 instances
 - [ ] Add an Amazon DynamoDB stream to accelerate the message processing
 - [x] Create a queue for alarm notifications and a queue for information notifications.
 Update the application to collect messages from the alarm notifications queue first.

+### A SysOps administrator is responsible for more than `50` Amazon EC2 instances that are deployed in a single production AWS account.
+The EC2 instances are running several different operating systems.
+The company's standards require patching to be completed at least once a month.
+The SysOps administrator wants to use AWS Systems Manager to reduce the number of hours the company spends on operating system patching each month.
+Which combination of steps should the SysOps administrator take to meet these requirements?
+(Choose three.)

+- [x] Group similar EC2 instances together into resource groups by using AWS Resource Groups.
+- [ ] Create a schedule in Systems Manager Patch Manager.
+Specify the appropriate resource group as the target.
+- [x] Specify Systems Manager Automation runbooks to patch the operating systems.
+Register the runbooks as tasks in the maintenance window.
+Specify the appropriate resource group as the target.
+- [ ] Create a Systems Manager Automation runbook to monitor and control the state of the patches required.
+Apply the runbook to Systems Manager Patch Manager.
+- [ ] Create a single Systems Manager maintenance window for each resource group.
+- [x] Configure Systems Manager Fleet Manager to apply a Systems Manager Automation runbook to the appropriate resource group.